-Our vision, that we've been working towards since 2012, is a Scotland in which all of its people and communities have a fairer share of the opportunities, resources and confidence to live longer, healthier lives.
+Our vision is a Scotland in which all of its people and communities have a fairer share of the opportunities, resources and confidence to live longer, healthier lives.

 We have five strategic priorities that we have developed in partnership with our stakeholders.

 1. Fairer and healthier policy

 We'll ensure our knowledge and evidence is used by policy and decision makers.
 This is so that strategies focus on fairness and influence the social determinants of health and wellbeing.

 We'll ensure the knowledge and evidence we provide is used to implement strategies focused on improving the health and wellbeing of children, young people and families.

 We'll provide knowledge and evidence on socio-economic factors and their impact on health inequalities.
 This is to contribute to more informed and evidence-based social and economic policy reform.

 We'll ensure the knowledge and evidence we provide is used to improve the quality and sustainability of places.
 This will increase their positive effect on health and wellbeing.

 5. Transforming public services